lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 As with KR, spellcasting is gained at level 4 and on par with clerics as far as casting level[^1].
 However, the progression table is changed in several ways.
 First and foremost, paladins now gain spells up to priest level 5.
 The progression is also different, basically, two spells per two levels -- see [mxsplpal.2da](../resources/2da/mxsplpal.2da).

-In terms of total number of spell slots, this means +1 spell at levels 1 and 2, and +3 spells at level 5 in comparison with Kit Revisions, for a total of 21 spell slots.
+In terms of total number of spell slots, this means +1 spell at levels 1 and 2, and +3 spells at level 5 in comparison with KR, for a total of 21 spell slots.
 Versus KR, the real gains are the level 5 spells.
 These are gained through levels 18 - 24, already in HLA territory, at or post-Underdark depending on party composition and xp gains.
 Level 5 contains some powerful spells: Chaotic Commands, True Seeing, Mass Cure, Magic Resistance, Righteous Fury and Champion's Strength, all worthy additions to the spellbook, but nothing game-breaking.

 The available Paladin's spellbook is trimmed down.
 Spells removed from the Paladin's spellbook [^2]: